postech-dao/simperby/docs/git.md

 2. `genesis`: a non-empty commit that contains the initial state and the genesis info.
 3. `block`: an empty commit for the either proposed or finalized block
 4. `tx`: a transaction of an arbitrary update on the state (except the reserved directory).
 Note that a `tx` commit is the only exception that the commit title does not start with its type, `tx`.
 It may be empty.
-5. `tx-delegate`, `tx-undelegate`: an non-empty extra-agenda transaction that updates the delegation state which resides in the reserved directory of the repository.
+5. `tx-delegate`, `tx-undelegate`: a non-empty extra-agenda transaction that updates the delegation state which resides in the reserved directory of the repository.
-6. `tx-report`: a non-empty commit that reports a misbehavior of a validator with the cryptographic proof.
-This must include the state change caused by the slahsing.
+6. `tx-report`: a non-empty commit that reports the misbehavior of a validator with cryptographic proof.
+This must include the state change caused by the slashing.
-7. `chat`: a empty commit for the chat logs for the height.
+7. `chat`: an empty commit for the chat logs of the height.
 8. `agenda-proof`: an empty commit for the proof of the governance approval of an agenda.

 ### Commit Format